proycon/analiticcl/README.md

   output a reverse index of all variants found the supplied input data for each item in the lexicon.

 * **to be implemented still:**
-    * variant matching on full text documents (rather than delivering the input line by line)
+    * variant matching on full text documents (rather than delivering the input line by line), simple tokenisation
+    * better handling of unknown values
+    * proper handling of n-grams (splits/merges)
     * A Python binding

 ## Installation